VincentWei/MiniGUI/README.md

-MiniGUI aims to provide a fast, stable, full-featured, and cross-platform windowing and GUI support system, which is especially fit for embedded systems or smart IoT devices based-on Linux/uClinux, eCos, and other traditional RTOSes, such as VxWorks, ThreadX, Nucleus, pSOS, uC/OS-II, and OSE.
+MiniGUI aims to provide a fast, stable, full-featured, and cross-platform windowing and GUI support system, which is especially fit for embedded systems or smart IoT devices based-on Linux/uClinux, eCos, and other traditional RTOSes, such as RTEMS, VxWorks, ThreadX, Nucleus, pSOS, uC/OS-II, and OSE.

-This is the MiniGUI core source tree, which provides windowing and graphics interfaces as well as a lot of standard controls (tookit).
+This is the MiniGUI core source tree, which provides windowing and graphics interfaces as well as a lot of standard controls (toolkit).

 Besides MiniGUI core, FMSoft also provides some components for the developers to develop app much easier:

 * mGUtils: A MiniGUI component which contains miscellaneous utilities like ColorSelectionDialogBox, FileOpenDialogBox, and so on.
 * mGPlus: A MiniGUI component which provides support for advanced graphics functions like path, gradient, anti-aliase stretch, and color combination.
 * mGEff: mGEff provides an animation framework for MiniGUI app.
   It also provides some popular UI/UE special effects.
 * mGNCS: This component provides a new control set for MiniGUI app.
   By using mGNCS, you can use miniStudio to develop MiniGUI app in WYSIWYG way.
 * mGNCS4Touch: This component provides some new controls, which are compliant to the new control API spec of mGNCS, for devices with a touch screen.

 There are also some legacy MiniGUI components.
 We will not maintain these components for MiniGUI core v3.2:

 * mGi: An input method component for MiniGUI.
 This component provides some typical input methods (such as softkey, hand-writing, and predict text input for mobile phone) for MiniGUI apps.
 * mGp: A printing component for MiniGUI.
 By using mGp, you can print out the graphics created by MiniGUI app to general-purpose printers.
 * mG3d: A simple three-dimension component for MiniGUI.
 This component provides a simple 3D API for app.
 You can use mG3d to create simple 3D UI.

 MiniGUI is a free software project.
 In December 1998, the initiator of FMSoft, Wei Yongming, began to develop MiniGUI under the GNU General Public